travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 to your `.travis.yml`.

 Riak uses stock configuration with one exception: it is configured to use [LevelDB storage backend](http://wiki.basho.com/LevelDB.html).
+Riak Search is enabled.

 ### Memcached

-Memcached is not started on boot.
+Memcached is **not started on boot**.
 To make Travis CI start the service for you, add

     services:
       - memcached